-Nordica Scholarship winners announced
+Nordica Scholarship Winners Announced

 Emma Jones is a junior at Lawrence Conservatory of Music in Appleton, WI.
 However, she was taking a gap year and studying with Mary Johnston Letellier while at home in Maine.
 Some performance highlights for her have been Bernstein’s Mass, and the role of Audrey in Little Shop of Horrors.

-Samples of Ms. Hunter’s and Ms. Jone’s singing can been viewed on the Lillian Nordica website at http://www.lilliannordica.com/nordica-day-concert.
-These recordings were their audition submissions on which they were judged.
+Samples of Ms. Hunter’s and Ms. Jone’s singing can been viewed on the Lillian Nordica website at http://www.lilliannordica.com/nordica-day-concert

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.